 For beginning runners, finding the right shoe can be the difference between continuing to run or quitting due to aches and pains.
-After working in a running store for over a year, I think I’ve narrowed down a few things that really help find the perfect pair of shoes for your feet.
+I worked at a running specialty store for three years, helping customers select the perfect running shoes for their feet.
+Over that time, I narrowed down a few things that really help find the perfect pair of shoes for your feet.
 Here are my best tips for how to choose running shoes.

 First, you need to know what kind of shoe you want…